Comment on page

 If you reach a feature limit (such as user seats, address book entries, webhooks, HTML templates, etc.) within your subscription and are looking to access it, we encourage you to upgrade to a higher edition subscription.
 You can do this from the Billing > Editions tab in the Lob dashboard.
 If you need help on which subscription may work best for you, please reach out to [email protected] so we can help recommend one that suits your needs.

 If you reach a mailpiece usage limit in a given month, Lob will not prevent the mailpieces from being mailed out as we do not intend to disrupt your mailing operations.
 Lob will, however, reach out to get you onto the subscription best suited for your mailing needs.
 Lob also reserves the right to apply the corresponding subscription pricing that corresponds to your usage in the month you exceeded your mailing limit.

 It does!
 All mailpieces sent through Lob will be charged at market-leading prices.
 These prices include the cost of printing and the postage needed for your mailpiece to reach its destination successfully.
-Here’s a link to our detailed pricing page.
-If you scroll down to the section Full Edition Comparison, you will find the per-unit pricing to send Letters, Postcards, and Checks under each edition.
+You can find an overview of pricing on our website, and a detailed pricing page here.
 Keep in mind, that letters over 6 pages single-sided and 12 pages double-sided will incur an extra postage flat fee in addition to the add-on fee for each additional page.

 - 1.Lob tracks the mailed event and scan events.
 Both of these, while similar, are different.
 It’s important to know the difference between them both (for more, see below)